CityofToronto/bdit_data-sources/volumes/ecocounter/readme.md

 It took a bit of effort to figure out how to properly authenticate to receive a token, and the process for doing that is now embodied in code in the file [`pull-data-from-api.py`](./pull-data-from-api.py)

 To run this code, it's necessary to set up a configuration file with the API credentials.
-An example of the structure for this file is provided here: [sample-api-credentials.config](./sample-api-credentials.config)
+An example of the structure for this file is provided here: [sample-api-credentials.config](./sample-api-credentials.config).
+Airflow uses a config file saved at `/data/airflow/data_scripts/volumes/ecocounter/.api-credentials.config`.

 ### Note